1951 college basketball point-shaving scandal: University of Kentucky arrests

-Multiple players that had taken part in the championship winning rosters in 1948 (shown here), 1949, and 1951 were eventually discovered to have also taken part in the point-shaving scandal after their championship season in 1951.
+Multiple players who had taken part in the championship winning rosters in 1948, 1949, and 1951 (shown here) were eventually discovered to have also taken part in the point-shaving scandal after their championship season in 1951.

 On October 20, former University of Kentucky players Dale Barnstable (who was working as a high school teacher in Louisville at the time of his arrest), Ralph Beard and Alex Groza (both playing for the Indianapolis Olympians in the NBA) were arrested on suspicion that they threw a 1949 first round NIT game against Loyola University Chicago at Madison Square Garden.
 The arrests came just months after Kentucky won the 1951 NCAA tournament and head coach Adolph Rupp claimed gamblers "couldn't touch [our] students with a ten-foot pole."

 Despite his initial comments, the suspicions were first raised by Rupp himself, when he told assistant coach Harry Lancaster and athletic director Bernie Shively that "something was wrong with [this] team" after the Loyola game.
 Hogan alleged that during the 1948–49 season, eleven different Kentucky games were fixed, beginning with a game against St. John's University at Madison Square Garden.
 Hogan also alleged that while the team was in New York, the Englisis brothers and former Harvard Law School student Saul Feinberg plotted with the three Kentucky players to fix more games.
 Barnstable, Beard, and Groza admitted to rigging three games, including the loss to Loyola.
 Tony Englisis alleged in a 1952 True magazine article that more games had been rigged, but the players denied it, and the New York courts declined to hear cases of match fixing which occurred entirely outside the state.
 Beard and Groza, who had signed a package deal with the Olympians for a seventy percent share of profits and ownership of the team, with an option to buy the team outright in three years, were permanently banned from the NBA and forced to sell their shares at ten percent of their original value.
 Despite making the playoffs in every season, the Olympians folded as a franchise in 1953.